top of page

 Our Mission

 The mission of School Garden Network is to grow healthy students, families, schools, and communities through garden-based education.
-We serve a network of over 160 County-wide schools with 44,000 students, helping to create and maintain immersive garden spaces on school campuses.
+We serve a network of over 160 schools with 52,000 students, helping to create and maintain immersive garden spaces on school campuses.
 These gardens break down barriers to fresh food access and inspire healthy food habits, enhance habitat for wildlife, teach ecological literacy and stewardship, and provide a space for students to feel a sense of empowerment, connection, safety, and joy.

 Our 2024 Impacts